AlynxZhou/flipclock/README.md

 	1. Install sdl2, sdl2_ttf.

-	2. Compile it with `make`.
+	2. Clone and compile it with `make`.

 	3. Run `./flipclock -h` to see usage.
 Press `q` or `Esc` to quit.

 - Windows:

+	1. Download Windows project files and static libs from [here]().
-	1. Use Visual Studio or Visual C++ to open project file in directory `Windows`.
+	Use Visual Studio or Visual C++ to open project file in directory `Windows`.
 I create them with Visual Studio 2017.

 	2. Compile it with `Release`.